amoreno98/Applied-Sciences-data/README.txt

    - Experiments Average:      This file contains the average results of the simulations run, that were analyzed in the research and from which the conclusions presented are drawn. conclusions presented.
-   - Dataset:                  This file contains a data set for the execution of the simulation and the associated system. associated system.
+   - Dataset:                  This file contains a data set for the execution of the simulation and the associated system.